Here you'll find everything you need to know about FIDM's student policies.

 BACHELOR OF ARTS IN GRAPHIC DESIGN AWARD

-The Graphic Design Award recognizes an outstanding graduate in the Bachelor of Arts degree program.
-The recipient is selected by the Graphic Design faculty and the chairperson based upon a cumulative grade point average of 3.7 or above, professionalism, creativity, and technical skills.
+The Graphic Design Award recognizes an outstanding graduate in the Bachelor of Arts, Graphic Design program.
+The recipient is selected by the Graphic Design faculty and the chairperson based professionalism, creativity, and technical skills.

 BACHELOR OF ARTS IN PROFESSIONAL STUDIES AWARD

 The Professional Studies Award recognizes an outstanding graduate in the Bachelor of Arts in Professional Studies program.
-The recipient is selected by the faculty based upon a cumulative grade point average of 3.8 or higher, with demonstrated skills in research, critical thinking, and professionalism.
+The recipient is selected by the faculty based upon a cumulative grade point average of 3.8 or above, with demonstrated abilities in research, critical thinking, and excellent (writing and speaking) communication skills.

 BACHELOR OF SCIENCE IN APPAREL TECHNICAL DESIGN AWARD

-The Apparel Technical Design Award recognizes an outstanding graduate in the Bachelor of Science degree program.
-The recipient is selected by the faculty and the chairperson based on a cumulative grade point average of 3.5 or above, exceptional technical skills, professionalism, leadership capabilities, and industry involvement.
+The Apparel Technical Design Award recognizes an outstanding graduate in the Bachelor of Science in Apparel Technical Design program.
+The recipient is selected by the faculty and the chairperson based on a cumulative grade point average of 3.7 or above, exceptional technical skills, professionalism, leadership capabilities, and industry involvement.

 BACHELOR OF SCIENCE IN BUSINESS MANAGEMENT AWARD